google/WebFundamentals/src/_langs/en/tools/setup/device-testing/remote-debugging.markdown

 collection: device-testing
 key-takeaways:
   real:
-    - There's no substitute for running your site on a real device.
-You must try your site on real devices.
+    - There's no substitute for debugging your site on a real device.
+Debug browser tabs on your device from your development workspace using remote debugging.
-    - Something on remote debugging.
-    - Something on screen casting.
+    - You don't have to shift attention betwen your device and development screens.
+Use screencasting to display your device's screen along side your developer tools.
 ---
 {% wrap content%}